CPQ software offers several distinct advantages to product development teams wrestling with the evaluation of new product ideas.

 Training the sales force to be conversant and knowledgeable about a new or upgraded product can be time-consumptive.
 Bringing the team into corporate for extensive training usually means the customers and prospects will be all but ignored while the training meeting is underway.

 Additionally, promotional aspects of the program, especially those involving pricing incentives, have the potential to be misunderstood, if not overtly misused, to close sales for unrelated products.
-An incentive such as a 20% discount for new users of your new widget may suddenly be extended to include a 20% discount for anyone buying the new widget.
+An incentive such as a 20 percent discount for new users of your new widget may suddenly be extended to include a 20% discount for anyone buying the new widget.

 CPQ is uniquely set up to address both of these expensive aspects of new-product introductions.